Soap: Ancient world

-Proto-soaps, which mixed fat and alkali and were used for cleansing, are mentioned in Sumerian, Babylonian and Egyptian texts.
+Proto-soaps, which mixed fat and alkali and were used for cleansing, are mentioned in Sumerian, Babylonian, and Egyptian texts.

 The earliest recorded evidence of the production of soap-like materials dates back to around 2800 BC in ancient Babylon.
 A formula for making a soap-like substance was written on a Sumerian clay tablet around 2500 BC.
 This was produced by heating a mixture of oil and wood ash, the earliest recorded chemical reaction, and used for washing woolen clothing.

 The Ebers papyrus (Egypt, 1550 BC) indicates the ancient Egyptians used a soap-like product as a medicine and created this by combining animal fats or vegetable oils with a soda ash substance called trona.
 Egyptian documents mention a similar substance was used in the preparation of wool for weaving.

-In the reign of Nabonidus (556–539 BC), a recipe for a soap-like substance consisted of uhulu [ashes], cypress [oil] and sesame [seed oil] "for washing the stones for the servant girls".
+In the reign of Nabonidus (556–539 BC), a recipe for a soap-like substance consisted of uhulu (ashes), cypress [oil], and sesame [seed oil] "for washing the stones for the servant girls".

-True soaps in the Ancient world

-True soaps, which we might recognise as soaps today, were different to proto-soaps.
+True soaps, which might be recognised as soaps today, were different from proto-soaps.
 They foamed, were made deliberately, and could be produced in a hard or soft form because of an understanding of lye sources.
-It is uncertain as to who was the first to invent true soap.
+It is uncertain who invented true soap, which may have been independently invented by various societies.

 Knowledge of how to produce true soap emerged at some point between early mentions of proto-soaps and the first century AD.
-Alkali was used to clean textiles such as wool for thousands of years but soap only forms when there is enough fat, and experiments show that washing wool does not create visible quantities of soap.
+Alkali was used to clean textiles such as wool for thousands of years, but soap forms only when there is enough fat, and experiments show that washing wool does not create visible quantities of soap.
 Experiments by Sally Pointer show that the repeated laundering of materials used in perfume-making lead to noticeable amounts of soap forming.
 This fits with other evidence from Mesopotamian culture.

+The ancient Romans did not use soap till at least the first century AD.
+At that time, the preferred Roman method of cleaning the body was to massage oil into the skin and then scrape away both the oil and any dirt with a strigil, whose standard design was a curved blade with a handle, all made of metal.
+Pliny the Elder, whose writings chronicle first-century life, describes soap as "an invention of the Gauls".